CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 Now when you start the CMS via `npx cromwell start`, server will update database's schema according to your entities.

 :::note
 Using `npx cromwell start` in development may appear slow if you want, for example, only to restart API server.
-In this case you can manage services separately in different terminals:
+In this case, you can manage services separately in different terminals:
 - `npx crw s --sv s` - To start API server.
 - `npx crw s --sv a` - To start Admin panel.
 - `npx crw s --sv r` - To start Frontend (Next.js) server.
 :::

-After your Plugin will be installed, we need to update user's database.
-User's CMS will be in production environment, so there "synchronize" will be disabled.
-[Migrations](https://typeorm.io/#/migrations) are designed for such update.
+After your Plugin will be installed, we need to update user's database since user's CMS will be in a production environment with disabled "synchronize".
+[Migrations](https://typeorm.io/#/migrations) are designed for such updates.
 You can write your custom migrations and export them as `migrations` extension in `src/backend/index.ts` file.
 Important to know that these migrations can potentially run in all supported types of databases: SQLite/MySQL/Postgres.
 So SQL syntax must be universal.
 Or you can check database type in connection options and write conditional queries.

 To simplify creation of such migrations, there's the suggested workflow: